 The Card of the Day: The Eight of Pentacles

-“Your work is its own reward.”
+“Your work is valuable.”

 The Eight of Pentacles represents giving one-hundred and ten percent to the tasks in front of you.
 This card reminds you to value the skills you are mastering, and to see how they improve the lives of others.
 “Giving your all” ensures that you can go out into the word with your head held high, confident in your abilities and your self worth.
-Place loving care in your work, and money will not be the only thing you gain.

 Do you truly appreciate the work that you do?
 What skills are you honing each day, to improve your life?
 Is it time to stretch yourself, past your comfort zones, and fearlessly toward fulfilling work?

-Being fully engaged with with the work that you do is very empowering.
+Being fully engaged with the work that you do is very empowering.
 It transforms your energy from being passive and reactive, to confident and proactive.
 Your job is not just a means to making money.
 The craft you are mastering connects you with the society, and gives you a platform to improve it.
 This allows you to put your own unique stamp on the world, and to change the energy of the world you live in.
 How are you improving your world with the work you do?
 Are you making it a better place?